 My great-great-grandfather, Allen Alexander Johnston*, was born in Kentucky in 1854.
 He moved to Dallas before the turn of the century and founded A.A.
 Johnston Contracting & House Moving sometime prior to his death in 1916.

 Many early house-moving platforms of the kind depicted in his ad were pulled by teams of horses.
-How Johnston powered his rig I don’t know, but it looks to have been manned by bank robbers.
-(Would you trust those guys with your house, safe, or boiler?)
+How Johnston powered his rig I don’t know.
+In the 1900 census he was listed as a carpenter.
+My great-granddad, Zone, reputed in family lore to have identified as a communist, followed in his footsteps.

 For the best in home relocation (and construction) folly, watch Buster Keaton’s One Week.